 - 1. An adverse opinion was issued on the combined financial statements in conformity with generally accepted accounting principles, and a qualified opinion was issued for the omission of the general fixed asset account group on the combined financial statements in conformity with a regulatory basis of accounting prescribed by the Oklahoma State Department of Education. - 2.
-The audit disclosed no significant deficiencies in the internal controls over financial reporting. - 3.
-The audit disclosed no instances of noncompliance which were material to the financial statements.

-Section 2 - Findings relating to the financial statements required to be reported in accordance with GAGAS:
+The audit disclosed no significant deficiencies in the internal controls. - 3.
+The audit disclosed no instances of noncompliance which were material to the financial statements. - 4.
+The audit disclosed no significant deficiencies in the internal controls over major programs. - 5.
+An unmodified opinion report was issued on the compliance of major programs. - 6.
+The audit disclosed no audit findings which are required to be reported under the Uniform Guidance. - 7.
+Programs determined to be major are the IDEA-B Special Education Programs (84.027, 84.173), which were clustered in determination and the Child Nutrition Programs (10.553, 10.555, 10.559) which were also clustered in determination. - 8.
+The dollar threshold used to determine between Type A and Type B programs was \$750,000. - 9.
+The auditee was determined not to be a low-risk auditee. - Section 2 Findings relating to the financial statements required to be reported in accordance with GAGAS: